 Swingin’ Midway Drive-In, Athens

 Swingin Midway Drive-In is on the outskirts of the Nantahala National Forest, midway between Athens and Etowah.
-First-run films and played on weekends.
+First-run films played on weekends.
 Admission is $7 for adults and $5 for children.

 Twin City Drive-In Theatre, Bristol

 Twin City Drive-In is located across the border from Southwest Virginia and dates back to 1949.
-The original screen was destroyed by a storm in 1977 but was rebuilt.
+The original screen was destroyed by a storm in 1977, but was rebuilt.
 In addition to showing films, it operates as a campground during races at the nearby motor speedway.

 Birdsong Drive-In Theater, Camden